 Then, you can make a list to work through it and check things off of your list.
 Who doesn’t love to check off things on a list, right?

 What is an emotional trigger?
 A Trigger is something that triggers an emotional reaction in you.

 An emotional trigger could be a person, sound, it could be a smell, it could be an image, it could be almost anything.

 When you have that fight or flight reaction to something, your heart starts racing, your mind starts racing, or you start to sweat, it’s a trigger.
 Once you notice an emotional trigger, you can add it to your shadow work list.

 YOU CAN’T BE HAPPY ALL THE TIME

-I know that I talk a lot about raising your vibe and being happy.
-Being happy is something we all want in life.
+I talk a lot about raising your vibration and being happy, and being happy is something we all want in life.